DerekKaknes/YES_coding/3_December_10_2016/README.md

 ### `attributes` = Characteristics
 Let's return to our example of creating a player in Madden (you can think of a different game if you are not an NFL fan).
-Every time we create a player, we are "initializing" an instance of the `FootballPlayer` class.
+Every time we create a player, we are "initializing" an object of the `FootballPlayer` class.
 But what does that mean?
 What characteristics and abilities does a `FootballPlayer` have?
 Well, to start they probably need to have a `name`.
 In coding, we would say that the `FootballPlayer` class has an `attribute` called "name".
 The `FootballPlayer`